Yarick-Workshop/Customizable-Easter-Egg-3D-Model/README.md

 ⚠️ Before assembling read the topic to the bottom!

+### Pre-rendered STL

 This 3D model is highly customizable.
 So you can configure it for you needs.

-### Pre-rendered STL

-There are the next options, depending on "Rendering Type":
+But if you don't need any customizations there are the following pre-rendered STL files options, depending on the "Rendering Type" parameter:
 * "Whole Egg" – https://t.me/YarickWorkshop/645;
 * "Two Halves" – https://t.me/YarickWorkshop/646;
 * Both - https://www.thingiverse.com/thing:7013394.